Dr. Andrew Klager, Fridays, 11:40 am to 2:25 pm

 A study of the most influential leadership in ancient Greece and Rome.
 Plutarch’s biographical studies are the main focus.
 Various accounts of Herodotus, Thucydides, Aristotle, Xenophon, Livy, Sallust, Tacitus, and Suetonius are used as supplementary material.

 • Prerequisite(s): 6 sem. hrs. of History including HIST 107 or HIST 111, or instructor’s consent.
 (3-0 or 3-0)

-• This course meets the requirements for the following: History Major, Concentration, or Minor (seek permission from the History Chair); Humanities and Social Sciences Majors; Communications, Psychology, and Sociology Ancillary Requirements; and Social Studies Concentration
+• This course meets University Core Requirements for History, and meets the requirements for the following: History Major, Concentration, or Minor (seek permission from the History Chair); Humanities and Social Sciences Majors; Communications, Psychology, and Sociology Ancillary Requirements; and Social Studies Concentration

 Image: The Maison Carrée, Nîmes, southern France; the best preserved Roman temple façade to be found anywhere in the territory of the former Roman Empire.

 Video: "What have the Romans ever done for us?"
 Monty Python's Life of Brian, 1979, Orion Pictures/Warner Bros.